jooj123/react-redux-starter-kit/README.md

 * Only contains libraries that are actively maintained
 * Great dev tools to speed up development time and help maintainability

-This is currently in development.
-Stay tuned - please star in the meantime :)
+Please star if you like this repo :)

 ## Features